toonketels/crun/README.md

     // compiles the source in the current dir and executes the binary crun

-    // additional arguments are passed to the binary crun server.go --port=:3000
+    // additional arguments after `--` are passed to the binary crun -- --port=:3000